JonathonMifsud/BatchArtemisSRAMiner/README.md

 `nano ~/.bashrc`
 Add the line: `alias q="qstat -Jtan1 -xu jmif9945 | tail -n100; qstat -u jmif9945"`

 Then to load it: `source ~/.bashrc`

+Add the commands to your path
+`nano ~/.bashrc`
+Add the line:
+`export PATH="/project/YOURROOT/YOURPROJECT/scripts/:$PATH"`

+Make sure to change the variable names!

+Then to load it: `source ~/.bashrc`